moneyadviceservice/rad_consumer/README.md

 ---

+**NOTES:
-**NOTE this application shares access to a PostgreSQL database with the rad project.
+This application shares access to a PostgreSQL database with the rad project.
 DO NOT install the database from here.
-Instead install [rad](https://github.com/moneyadviceservice/rad) first as this contains all the extra seed data required.**
+Instead install [rad](https://github.com/moneyadviceservice/rad) first as this contains all the extra seed data required.

+This application uses the public [mas-rad_core](https://github.com/moneyadviceservice/mas-rad_core) gem to enable authorised users to manipulate the advisor directory data.
+Many of the tests in rad-consumer use the factories defined in mas-rad_core.

+**

 ---